mjbradvica/personal-website-articles/2021/npredicatebuilder-series/the-purpose-of-using-the-repository-pattern.md

 }
 ```

-Just implement the interface, inject when needed, and go.
+Implement the interface, inject where needed, and go.

-Notice I said interface.
-That's because this pattern does not imply any of the following: Dapper, ORM, EntityFramework, Unit of Work, SQL, DbSet, or LINQ.
+Notice, I said interface because this pattern does not imply any of the following: Dapper, ORM, EntityFramework, Unit of Work, SQL, DbSet, or LINQ.

-It's just a [Fascade](https://en.wikipedia.org/wiki/Facade_pattern) enforcing [Interface Segregation](https://en.wikipedia.org/wiki/Interface_segregation_principle).
+It's merely a [Fascade](https://en.wikipedia.org/wiki/Facade_pattern) enforcing [Interface Segregation](https://en.wikipedia.org/wiki/Interface_segregation_principle).

 Microservices, Service Layer, CQRS, DDD.
-None of that matters.
+None of these matter.

-## It constrains options
+## It Constrains Options

-What is a better engineered solution, three options or unlimited options?
+What is a better engineered solution: three options or unlimited options?
+I would argue that fewer options are always better.

-What do you believe will cause more bugs?

-What do you believe will introduce more entropy into your solution?
+More options equals more bugs and a higher rate of entropy.

-## It makes testing easier
+## It Makes Testing Easier

-Look at this application service level code:
+Check out this application service level code:

 ```csharp
 public async Task<Widget> FindWidget(Guid id)